JKZuo/Diff-DGMN/README.md

 ```
 ## Cite
 If you feel that this work has been helpful for your research, please cite it as:

+J. Zuo and Y. Zhang, "Diff-DGMN: A Diffusion-Based Dual Graph Multi-Attention Network for POI Recommendation," in IEEE Internet of Things Journal, early access, doi: 10.1109/JIOT.2024.3446048.

 @ARTICLE{
   10640103,